Campus Technology Leadership Grant

 Award Description

-The Campus Technology Leadership Grant, established in 2019 by Vinson Houston, Vice President of Information Technology, and awarded by Jacksonville State University’s Division of Information Technology, is designed to honor an outstanding faculty member, who, in addition to the effective use of technology in their own classroom serves as a liaison between IT and other faculty members, helping to incorporate and demonstrate effective technological teaching practices across all disciplines.
+The Campus Technology Leadership Grant, established in 2019 by Vinson Houston, Vice President of Information Technology, and awarded by Jacksonville State University’s Division of Information Technology, honors an outstanding faculty member who demonstrates exemplary leadership in the innovative use of technology for teaching and learning.

-The faculty member selected for this honor will receive a budget that will fully cover the allowed travel expenses incurred while attending a national technology conference decided upon by the recipient of the grant and the Vice President of Information Technology, as well as a framed certificate that recognizes this accomplishment.
-Upon return from the conference, the recipient will present a session in Faculty Commons on the topics of relevance and interest.
+The faculty member selected for this honor will receive a budget that fully covers allowable travel expenses to attend a national, AI-focused technology conference, selected collaboratively by the recipient and the Vice President of Information Technology.
+The recipient will also receive a framed certificate recognizing this achievement.
+Upon returning from the conference, the awardee will present a Faculty Commons session focused on AI in teaching, sharing insights, strategies, and applications relevant to instructional innovation in higher education.

 Criteria and Eligibility